-TracePro® Fall European Training Courses 2019
+TracePro® Fall European Training Courses 2020

-We strongly recommend students take or have taken in the past, the Introduction two-day course before moving on to the more advanced courses.
-A student taking all five days of training will leave with extensive knowledge of TracePro and its features and capabilities, and be ready to use that knowledge on a daily basis.
+Each course is one day in length and will focus on a variety of topics.
+We strongly recommend students take or have taken TracePro 101 before moving on to the more advanced courses.
+A student taking all 3 days of training will leave with an extensive knowledge of TracePro and its features and capabilities, and be ready to use that knowledge on a daily basis.

-Introduction to TracePro
+- Introduction to TracePro

 - Importing geometry and creating geometry in TracePro

 - Applying properties

 - Defining sources

 - Analyzing the results

 Optimization with TracePro